-These days, I am on a constant quest to gain more freelance writing work.
+These days, I am on a constant quest to gain more freelance.
 So I thought it might be of interest to other writers out there if I shared my five favourite freelance writing job boards.
 There are many on the internet, but these are the ones I turn to daily for the latest jobs.
 I am usually only qualified/interested in a few positions daily, but the listings I am not interested in might be right up your writing alley.

 Problogger is a fantastic Australian-based website with an excellent writing job board.
 Because employers have to pay money to advertise their job on the board, you can usually feel confident that they are a quality and reliable business.
 The Problogger website is also filled with a lot of blogging advice, which you could spend hours reading and taking notes.